dujanhung/evtsbx-api-doc/lua/es_MultiBlock.md

 block type.

-the value should be included in <a href="https://github.com/dujanhung/evtsbx-api-doc/blob/main/enum/block_type.md">this enum</a>.
+the value should match to <a href="https://github.com/dujanhung/evtsbx-api-doc/blob/main/enum/block_type.md">this enum</a>.